Achieve Pixel-Perfect Implementation with Design Mirror for Figma

 - Select any frame from your projects

-- Position the overlay over your development environment
+- Position the overlay over your browser window

 - Adjust opacity and scale to see both the design and your implementation